domix/wonky/README.md

 ## Run

-To run wonky you need a Slack API token.
+To run wonky you need a `Slack API token`.
 Note that the user you use to generate the token must be an admin.
 You may want to create a dedicated @slackin-inviter user (or similar) for this.

 You can find your API token [here](http://api.slack.com/web)